guercheLE/spec-kit/docs/resumable-execution.md

-# Resumable MVP-to-Full Execution Guide
+# Resumable orchestrate Execution Guide

 ## Overview

-The enhanced `mvp-to-full` prompt now supports **resumable execution** to handle token limit interruptions gracefully.
+The enhanced `orchestrate` prompt now supports **resumable execution** to handle token limit interruptions gracefully.
 This prevents the need to start from scratch when LLM context windows are exhausted.

 ## Key Features